 HowToGetLicensed

-How to Get a Locksmith License in New Mexico
+Do You Need a Locksmith License in New Mexico?

 Last updated: March 2, 2026

 New Mexico is a unique market influenced by tourism, retirement communities, and Santa Fe's arts scene, making it an excellent place to start a career as a locksmith.
 Licensing in New Mexico is overseen by the No state licensing required.
-The process requires 0 hours of pre-license education and costs between $500 and $1,000 in total.
+The process does not require any pre-license education hours.
 You'll need to pass the No state exam required (administered by No state licensing required) with a score of at least 70%.

-New Mexico requires just 0 hours of pre-license education — one of the lowest requirements in the nation.
+New Mexico does not require any pre-license education hours.
 Budget between $500 and $1,000 for the total licensing process, including education, application, and exam fees.
 Most aspiring locksmiths complete the entire process in 4-8 weeks, depending on how quickly they move through the coursework and exam preparation.

 Licensing requirements for Locksmith in New Mexico